-Six Fine Tibetan Buddhist Tsakli Paintings Teaching Cards Depicting Bardo Deities
+Six Superb Old Tibetan Buddhist Tsakli Paintings Teaching Cards 18th Century

 |Size||11.5cm x 10cm each painting|

-This set of six fine Tibetan Tsakli paintings depicting Bardo Deities.
-They are all finely painted with polychrome pigments on thick hand made paper.
-The back of each painted with Tibetan script.
-Dating from the 18th Century and in very good condition.
-They are mounted in a double row, three on top and three on the bottom with museum quality archival card in dark blue, they are ready to put into a frame of your choice.
+This set of six beautiful old Tibetan Tsakli paintings depicts Buddhist Bardo Deities.
+These small artworks are very finely painted with polychrome pigments on thick handmade paper.
+The back of each painting has Tibetan script describing the deity, they date from the 18th Century and are in very good condition.
+They are mounted in a double row, three on top and three on the bottom with the museum-quality archival cards in dark blue, they are ready to put into a frame of your choice.

 Provenance: The Todd Barlin Collection of Tibetan and Mongolian Buddhist Art & Asian Art